Policies and Procedures

 The Division reserves the right to change these policies and procedures when, in the judgment of the faculty and Division Director, changes are in the best interests of the students and the program.
 Upon implementation, students will receive written notification of any addenda or changes to these policies and procedures.

-Students who violate the program policies class, lab, or clinical may be placed on program probation.
+Students who violate the program policies during class, lab, or clinical may be placed on program probation.
 The probation notification will specify the performance conditions required to remain in the program as related to the student’s prior performance or behavior issues.

 The program expectation is for students to attend all classes, labs, and clinical rotations and be on time and stay in the assigned area for the assigned/scheduled time.